ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. **[How to Load a Project Configuration.
 You Have Options, My Friend.][packet-section-10]**

    You can use a command line flag, an environment variable, or rely on a default file in your working directory to load your base configuration.

-Then, you have Mixins for merging additional configuration for different build scenarios as needed via command line, environment variable, and/or your project configuration file.
+   Once your base project configuration is loaded, you have **_Mixins_** for merging additional configuration for different build scenarios as needed via command line, environment variable, and/or your project configuration file.

 1. **[The Almighty Ceedling Project Configuration File (in Glorious YAML)][packet-section-11]**